Top 5 Questions From New FlexCare Travel Nurses

 There are many options when it comes to housing and your FlexCare recruiter can help you find appropriate housing in your assignment location.

 Whether it’s Airbnb, a private landlord, apartment complex, RV, or anything in between, FlexCare travel nurses have taken advantage of some great housing options.
-Some of our travelers’ favorite resources include:
+Some of our travelers’ favorite resources can be found on our Info Center: Moving Day and Beyond.

-At FlexCare, we’re focused on building relationships with our travel nurses, therapists, and allied clinicians, and facilities, so we pride ourselves on our award-winning service commitment.
+At FlexCare, we’re focused on building relationships with our nurses, allied clinicians, and facilities, so we pride ourselves on our award-winning service commitment.
 At the core of that commitment is our exclusive S1NGLEPOINT service offer.

 S1NGLEPOINT means that your recruiter will be your single point of contact at FlexCare.
 They manage all your assignment details and answer questions personally.
 Your recruiter is an easy-to-reach person you can call for everything from finding the ideal position to identifying housing options and managing compliance documentation.
 They’ll be by your side with regular check-ins throughout your assignment.
 They also perform weekly payroll audits to ensure your check is accurate before payday.